ngg123/badges/README.md

 * demTree.R: mostly functions for implementing an ID3 decision tree
 * k-nearest.R: mostly functions for implementing k-nearest neighbors, but also has cross-validation and validation functions.

+TODO:
-TODO: further refactor functions into appropriate files
+* further refactor functions into appropriate files
+* becomeTree() doesn't /quite/ support multiple feature levels yet (fix this)